jeremyCtown/about-me/README.md

 # Project #1: About Me
 Week 1 About Me project for Code 201

+This project is a webpage about me.

+All images are personally owned or open source from https://www.pexels.com

+CSS Reset courtesy of http://meyerweb.com/eric/tools/css/reset/

 ## Day 1

-didn't do anything for this one
+Didn't do anything for this project

 ## Day 2